-Deloitte & Associés and Ernst & Young et Autres are registered as Statutory Auditors with the Versailles and Centre Regional Association of Statutory Auditors and placed under the "Haute autorité de l'audit"."
+Deloitte & Associés and Ernst & Young et Autres are registered as Statutory Auditors with the Versailles and Centre Regional Association of Statutory Auditors and placed under the "Haute autorité de l'audit".

-27. In Chapter 4 Information about BNPP, the text under the header 4.4 Credit Rating assigned to BNPP, 4.4.1 Credit Rating shall be deleted and replaced as follows:
+4.4 Credit Rating and ESG Rating assigned to BNPP

+4.4.1 Credit Rating

-"The BNPP Group is rated as at 2nd August 2024 by four rating agencies.
+The BNPP Group is rated as at 2nd August 2024 by four rating agencies.